AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: Experiments

 \subsection{Distillation on LLVIP Dataset}

 \textbf{Comparison with other distillation methods.} Many excellent methods have been proposed on how to perform efficient distillation in object detection tasks.
-In this section, we will compare the distillation results of MGD\cite{yang2022masked}, CWD\cite{shu2021channel}, PKD\cite{cao2022pkd} and our AMFD on the LLVIP dataset from the two-stream teacher network to the single-stream student network.
-We first obtain the experimental results of the state-of-the-art methods in the traditional distillation architecture that distill the fusion feature.
-Then we obtain experimental results using these distillation methods under our fusion distillation architecture.
+In this section, we will compare the distillation results of MGD\cite{yang2022masked}, CWD\cite{shu2021channel}, PKD\cite{cao2022pkd}, DKRD\cite{ijcai2023p142}, FKD\cite{10198386} and our AMFD on the LLVIP dataset from the two-stream teacher network to the single-stream student network.
+We obtain results of state-of-the-art methods in traditional distillation for fusion features and our fusion distillation architecture.
 As shown in Tab.\ref{tab:distill_res_llvip}, under the fusion distillation architecture, our AMFD can increase mAP by 2.7\% which is better than other distillation methods.
-However, we found that not all distillation methods have better performance under the fusion distillation architecture, which suggests that the fusion distillation architecture and the MEA module are inseparable in our AMFD.
+However, we found that not all distillation methods have better performance under the fusion distillation architecture such as DRKD\cite{ijcai2023p142} and MGD\cite{yang2022masked}, which suggests that the fusion distillation architecture and the MEA module are inseparable in our AMFD.

+\textbf{Distillation on more detectors. }As shown in Tab\ref{tab:llvip_swin_detr}, we try distillation on a variety of different detectors.
+The results show that our distillation method is equally applicable to both Swin-based detectors and DETR-based detectors.
+We can find that distillation becomes less effective when the capacity gap between the teacher network and the student network is particularly large.

-\textbf{Qualitative comparison.} As shown in Fig.\ref{feature_vis_llvip}, We select a daytime and a nighttime image to visualize the spatial feature attention of the networks, respectively.
+\textbf{Qualitative comparison.} As shown in Fig.\ref{feature_vis_llvip}, we visualize the fusion feature maps of student networks distilled by previous state-of-the-art methods.
 We can see that pedestrians are well segmented by blue areas (lower values) in the feature map of the teacher network in the second column.
-However, the student network based on the same fusion strategy in the third column shows more noise in the feature map in the daytime scenario.
-The student network obtained by our AMFD in the fourth column represents the pedestrian's head with a blue region (low values) and the pedestrian's body with an orange region (high values), which is completely different from the fusion strategy of the teacher network.
+However, student networks with CWD and PKD still remain feature fusion strategies based on the teacher network.
+The student network obtained by our AMFD in the last column represents the head of pedestrians with a blue region (low values) and the body of pedestrians with an orange region (high values), which is completely different from the fusion strategy of the teacher network and other distillation methods.
 This suggests that our AMFD can form a more robust and flexible fusion strategy independently from teacher networks, which better fits the structure of the student network than that of the teacher network.